umbraco/UmbracoDocs/umbraco-cloud/set-up/media/connect-programatically-to-azure-storage.md

 In the above code, update the `SASUrl` and `containerName` values with your own from the Umbraco Cloud Settings.
 To find these values, refer to the instructions in the [Connect to Azure Storage Explorer to upload files manually](connect-to-azure-storage-explorer.md#getting-the-credentials) article.

-You can also secure the values in the **secrets setting** on the **project settings** on Umbraco Cloud so you do not store them in code.
-You can read more about this in the [Secrets Management](../project-settings/secrets-management.md) article.
+You can also secure the values in **Secrets Management** in the project **Settings** on Umbraco Cloud so you do not store them in code.
+For more information, see the [Secrets Management](../project-settings/secrets-management.md) article.

 {% endhint %}